stevenjackson/vagrant-test-automation/README.md

 * openssl
 * mysql
 * java
-* tomcat
 * rvm
-* firefox
-* Xvfb
-* gnome

 To use
 -------------------------
 ```
+$ vagrant plugin install vagrant-berkshelf
-$ vagrant box add centos https://s3.amazonaws.com/itmat-public/centos-6.3-chef-10.14.2.box
+$ vagrant plugin install vagrant-omnibus
 $ vagrant up
-$ vagrant halt
-$ vagrant up
 ```

-Use vagrant/vagrant to login and then type startx to launch the desktop.

 From there clone any repositories and bundle accordingly.

 Any files stored with the Vagrantfile become accessible under the /vagrant directory in the VM.
-So, a vagrant file and cookbooks can be added to an existing repo, providing a way to spin up a testing environment with the test code already installed.
+So, a Vagrantfile and Berksfile can be added to an existing repo, providing a way to spin up a testing environment with the test code already installed.

 Managing VM
 ---------------------------